kaios-dev/bananian/README.md

 ### Passwords

-If you used the on-device bootstrap method, you will need to set a password on first boot.
-Log in using the user interface and follow the instructions.
+If you used the on-device bootstrap method, the password will be set to the default value 'bananian'.
 If you use the QEMU bootstrap method, the password will be set at build time.

 ### Shell access